skrebe/Wedding-Website/index.md

 Please arrive 15-20 minutes before to have enough time to say hello to everyone and find your way to the ceremony hall.

-Following the ceremony, please join us for a glass of bubbles.
+Following the ceremony, please join us for a glass of bubbles in the townhall.
-The official part will finish at 2:00PM and everyone will be heading to the Smotiskio farm for the big celebration and overnight stay.

 ![Rotuse]({{ "/rotuse.jpg" }})
 {: .text-center}